 I have always loved dogs!
-I can remember on my third birthday, my parents pulled up in our driveway and told me to come and see what they had.
-Curled up on the floor board was a Sheltie puppy.
+I can remember on my third birthday; my parents pulled in our driveway and told me to come see what they had.
+Curled up on the floorboard was Sheltie puppy.
 I named him Princer.
-Since then, I have always had a dog.
+Since, then I have always had a dog.
 After Princer, we had Lassie.
 Lassie was a small black and white dog that looked similar to a Sheltie.
 She was a stray that we took in.
-People would ask why we named her Lassie since she was not black and white, nor was she small.
-I was about seven years old and I would tell them "Well, because she is on our T.V." -- (We only had a small black and white television then.)
+People would as why we named her Lassie since she was not black & white, nor was she small.
+I was about seven years old, and I would tell them "Well, because she is on our T.V." -- (We only had a black & white television then.)
 It was a very sad day when Lassie had to be put down due to a stroke in her old age.

 Not too long after we lost Lassie, my cousin tied a "small ball of fur" pup to our porch.
 They had found him from a litter that was born by the train tracks.
-He looked like a German Shepard Collie Mix and we named him Tuff.
+He looked like German Shepard Collie Mix, and we named him Tuff.
 I have two brothers and Lassie was our nursemaid and Tuff was our best friend!
 He did everything with us.
 By this time in my age, I was reading a lot.
-I read every book in our school library and public library on dogs.
-I had read them multiple times and could tell you what aisle or shelf they would be on.
-I would always try to train our dogs to do tricks and teach them stuff but my biggest problem was one of my brothers.
-When I was trying to train them, he would run over and put his arms around them and tell them he was going to save them.
-But I really wanted Tuff to be a "white fang dog" from the Jack London novel and I taught him to pull a sled in the snow and we would give the neighborhood kids rides.
-Everyday at three o'clock, Tuff would get up off the porch and head down to our school bus stop and wait us.
-Then he would greet us and we would walk home together.
+I read every book in our school & public library on dogs.
+I had read them multiple times & could tell you what aisle or shelf they would be on.
+I would always try to train our dogs to do tricks and teach them different stuff, but my biggest problem was one of my brother.
+When trying to train them, he would run over and put his arms around them say he was going to save them.
+But I really wanted Tuff to be a "white fang dog" from Jack London novel and I taught him pull a sled in the snow and we would give the neighborhood kids rides.
+Every day at three o'clock Tuff would get up off the porch and head down to our school bus stop and wait for us.
+Then he would greet us and walk home together.

-We had many other dogs through the years...
-Labs, German Shorthaired Pointers, Cocker Spaniels, Brittanys, ect.
-But, the next dog that stands out the most to me was named Vader.
+We had many other dogs through the years....
+Labs, German Shorthair Pointers, Cocker Spaniels, Brittany's, etc. But the next dog that stands out the most to me is Vader.
 My brothers and I grew up hunting and wanted a hunting dog.
-And when I was about 11 years old, between the three of us, we had finally saved up enough money to buy a hunting dog.
-We found a place that had English Springer Spaniel Pups.
-When we went to look at the eight week old puppies, we noticed a nine month old male pup.
-We thought the puppies were so cute but decided to get the nine month old because we would be able to hunt him that fall.
+When I was about 11 years old, between the three of us, we finally had saved enough money to buy a hunting dog.
+We found a place that had Springer Spaniel Pups.
+When we went to look at the eight-week-old puppies, we noticed a nine-month-old male pup.
+We thought the puppies were cute but decided to get the nine-month-old because we would be able to hunt him that fall.
 My dad was shocked that we didn't pick one of the puppies.
-We didn't know anything about training a hunting dog and Vader would just run around and scare the pheasants up in the air.
+We didn't know anything about training a hunting dog and Vader would just run around and scare the pheasants in the air.
 WE LOVED HIM!
 He lived to be fifteen years old.

-Dogs were my favorite animal and horses were a close second.
-My Grandpa always had horses, cows, sheep, and pigs.
-He would pick us up every morning before school to go help him feed.
-We would spend most of the summer on horseback riding from sunup to sundown.
-This love, is what led me to my first career.
-I am a short guy and everyone told me I should be jockey.
+Dogs were my favorite animal and horses a close second.
+My Grandpa always had horses, cows, sheep and pigs.
+He would pick us up every morning before school to go help feed.
+We would spend most of the summer on horseback riding sunup to sundown.
+This love is what led me to my first career I am a short guy, and everyone told me I should be jockey.
 Through a series of great people that helped me, I became a jockey.
 I loved being a jockey!
 I rode mostly in Northern California.
 It was kind of an obsession for me.
-During this time that I was riding, I had married my wife and we had our daughter, Lacy, and our son, Cody.
+During this time, I was riding, I was married to my wife, and we had our daughter Lacy, and our son Cody.
 I put everything at that time behind my love for winning races, which wasn't great for a wife and kids.
 We had a little black dog named Mickey that was a Schipperke.
 Even then, I would come home late from riding and go in the yard and train him.
-He lived to be nineteen years old!
+He lived to be nineteen years old.

 I had moved to Phoenix to ride because they had the longest racing meet in the country and I hoped that would be easier on the kids.
-The dieting and vagabond life took its toll on me and I decided to quit riding.
+The dieting and vagabond life had taken its toll on me, and I decided to quit riding.
 I bought a small business and settled into a life here in Arizona.
 I had more free time and was introduced to quail hunting here.
 I now had a new obsession!
-We still had Mickey, but I wanted a hunting dog...my wife did not!
-At the passing of her grandmother, she flew to Idaho for the funeral.
-While she was gone, I took my two young kids to look at a nine month old German Shorthaired Pointer named Kelly.
+We still had Mickey, but I wanted a hunting dog...... my wife did not!
+At the passing of her grandmother, she flew to the funeral.
+While she was gone, I took my two young kids to look at a nine-month-old German Shorthair Pointer named Kelly that i found in the newspaper ad.
 I bought her on the spot!
 My daughter said, "Mom is going to be mad!"
 What a dog Kelly turned out to be.
-Around the house, she was a lady but in the field she was a bird-finding machine!
+Around the house she was a lady but, in the field, she was bird finding machine!
 My whole line of dogs is based on her.
-I read articles and The Delmar Smith Method to learn how to train her.
+I read articles and The Delmar Smith Method to learn the best way to train her.
 She taught me as much as the book!
 I loved her!

-Since then, I have trained, bred, and sold many dogs.
+Since then, I have trained, bred and sold many dogs.
 I have gotten into the field trial game.
-I raised my kids and moved where I could build a kennel and have a horse.
-The self help books say that the happiest people are the people who love what they do for a living.
+I raised my kids and moved where I have acreage and horses.
+The self-help books say the happiest people are the people who love what they do for a living.
 I love to train dogs!
-That has lead me to become a professional bird dog trainer!
+That is what lead me to become a professional bird dog trainer!